RIAM Piano Student (Organ Room)

 A week-long feast of piano playing at the RIAM as students compete in numerous competitions across all ages and repertoire.

-Closing date for registrations: Applications close on Tuesday 3 January 2023 at 4pm and application can be made through the applications page here
+Closing date for registrations: Applications close on Monday 6 January 2024 at 5pm and the link to apply will be available here when registration opens

 Parents / Teachers